Close

 Rent Receipts

 Ensure your parents provide you with receipts for the rent you pay.
-The receipts should contain details such as the amount paid, the duration for which it is paid, your parents’ name, address, and signature.
+The receipts should contain details such as the amount paid, the duration it is paid, your parents’ name, address, and signature.

 Rent Payment Mode